Admissions in Reception Year

 3. Children who are due to transfer and live in the area served by the school;

-4. Children who are due to transfer and live outside the area served by the school who have an older brother or sister attending the school at the time of admission;
+4. Children who are due to transfer and live outside the area served by the school who have a brother or sister attending the school at the time of admission;

 5. Children who are due to transfer and live outside the area served by the school but are attending a feeder primary school at the opening date of the admission round;